-The Review / Sign Changes dialog allows you to simultaneously sign several orders and documents.
-This item is on the File menu and brings up a dialog with the items that need a signature from the current ordering session.
+The Review / Sign Changes dialog allows you to simultaneously sign multiple orders and documents at the same time.
+The Review/Sign Changes option is under the File menu and brings up a dialog with the items that need a signature from the current ordering session.